Last Updated on

 Truth is that your macros aren’t as important as people think.
 If you are exercising a lot then you need a lot of protein, but everything is flexible.
 You can go low to mid carb, high fat, low fat, or whichever suits you.

 But we’d advise consuming 0.825g of protein per lb of bodyweight.
 So if you are 200lbs that’s 165g of protein per day.

 Fat content should be around 20-30% of your diet, so take your calorie number and find (let’s say) 25%.

-If your calories per day is 2,000 then you are going to be eating 500 calories from fat per day.
+If your calories per day are 2,000 then you are going to be eating 500 calories from fat per day.
 Now there are 9 calories per gram of fat, so we need to divide 500 calories by 9 (56g) to get our target.

 With protein being 4 calories per gram (equalling 660 calories for 165g) we just add the 660 calories to the 500 and subtract that number from 2,000.
-This leaves us with 840 calories for carbohydrates, divide this number by 4 to get the amount of grams required (220g).
+This leaves us with 840 calories for carbohydrates, divide this number by 4 to get the number of grams required (220g).

 If this is too much for you, then you can always add some fat and remove some carbs as there is some wiggle room there.

 Trial this new calorie and macro target and measure your progress over the next few weeks, be patient but if you really feel that it is not working then you can adjust the calories or macros slightly.